top of page

 Orange is designed for people with weakened lip muscles or reduced lip sensation.

-Weak lips make it hard to eat with a closed mouth, and with reduced sensation, it’s difficult to feel if food or drink is spilling.
+Why?
+Weak lips make it hard to eat with a closed mouth, and to feel if food or drink is spilling.

 fruit mix